 If your wedding is on the beach in the Caribbean, create an aisle runner out of seashells rather than heavy satin or velvet.
 Getting married in the mountains?
 Construct your wedding canopy out of branches, not traditional chiffon.
 You want your guests to remember the beauty of the location in addition to the day itself; there's no need to mess with nature.

 Anticipating your guests' needs in advance is the key to being an excellent hostess.
-In chilly locations (or even in the tropics, because it does tend to get cold or windy at night), pass out shawls or pashmina scarves for people to wrap up in during the reception.
+In chilly locations (or even in the tropics, where it tends to get cold or windy at night), pass out shawls or pashmina scarves for people to wrap up in during the reception.
 (Bonus: They'll keep guests cozy on the flight home, too.)
-If you're getting married on the beach, a big bucket full of flip-flops in a range of sizes is a great idea -- who wants to step into the sand in four-inch heels or lace-up oxfords?
+If you're getting married on the beach, a big bucket full of flip-flops in a range of sizes is a great idea—who wants to step into the sand in four-inch heels or lace-up oxfords?

 After the ceremony, have your wedding planner gather all your guests together to take a group picture.
-Have copies made of the photo promptly when you get back from your honeymoon, and include one in every thank-you card.
+Have copies made of the photo promptly when you get back from your honeymoon, and include one with each thank-you card.
 If you're not keen on getting every single person in the shot, simply ask that the photographer take family photos.
-In a way, your wedding is a reunion -- why not make the most of it?
+In a way, your wedding is a reunion—why not make the most of it?